pegatron89/smartthingstv/README.md

 Cant:
 - **Turn on via WIFI**
 - Launch an app via smartthings api (may have work around)
-- Switch to HDMI if an app is open (work around)

 # Set up
 Make sure your TV is logged into your smart things account.